timmcginley/41934/Concepts/BIM/README.md

 ## Traditional BIM roles

 ### Attribution:
-This page is based on information from the [IBIMD](https://www.ct.upt.ro/IBIMD/) project of whihc DTU is a participant.
+This page is based on information from the [IBIMD](https://www.ct.upt.ro/IBIMD/) project of which DTU is a participant.

 [ISO 19650]: /Concepts/ISO19650